 For example, Walnut Shell Filters will typically remove 95% of solids at 5 micron, and 90% of suspended oil.
-Walnut shells have a natural affinity for oil, causing it to bond to the surface of the media.

 Unlike in sand filters, whose captured oil films over the surface, captured oil remains as droplets.
 These absorbed droplets will then contact smaller droplets, which coalesce onto the larger droplets and increase the removal rate of small particles over time.

 That's why black walnut shells have an oil absorption capacity that is 2-3 times that of sand.